Debdutta-Panda/MotionLayoutManual/README.md

 # MotionLayoutManual

+# Introduction
+This is the documentation of Jetpack Composed MotionLayout.

+# Motive

+There are no comprehensive reference for MotionLayout.
+So, I crafting this manual.

 # MotionLayout
 Motion layout is extended variation of constraint layout.
 It supports animation between 2 states.
 We can define 2 states and motion layout will animate the layout from starting state to ending state.